2023 Schools Highly Focused on Relgious Ed Major in District of Columbia

 Avg Cost*

-This year’s “Schools Highly Focused on Relgious Ed Major in District of Columbia” ranking looked at 2 colleges that offer degrees in a bachelor’s in religious education.
-This a ranking of the schools where the largest percentage of students has enrolled in religious education.
+For this year’s “Schools Highly Focused on Relgious Ed Major in District of Columbia” ranking, we looked at 2 colleges that offer a degree in religious education.
+The colleges and universities that top this list are recognized because their religious education program is one of the largest majors offered at the school.

 See our ranking methodology to learn more.